firecracker-microvm/firecracker/docs/mmds/mmds-design.md

 Patch functionality, based on [RFC 7396](https://tools.ietf.org/html/rfc7396).
 MMDS related API requests come from the host, which is considered a trusted environment, so there are no checks beside the kind of validation done by HTTP server and `serde-json` (the crate used to de/serialize JSON).
-There is no maximum limit for the stored metadata size, but one might consider that storing and retrieving large amount of data may induce bottlenecks for the HTTP REST API processing, which is based on `micro-http` crate.
+The size limit for the stored metadata is configurable and defaults to 51200 bytes.
+When increasing this limit, one must take into consideration that storing and retrieving large amount of data may induce bottlenecks for the HTTP REST API processing, which is based on `micro-http` crate.
 MMDS contents can be retrieved using the Firecracker API, via a `GET` request to the `/mmds` resource.

 ## The data store